janosrusiczki/rusiczki.net/_posts/2003-04-07-snowflakes.markdown

 categories:
 - General
 ---
-<p>I'm really sick and tired of this winter.
-But the <a href="http://snowflakes.lookandfeel.com/" title="Make your own snowflakes!">Make-a-Flake</a> snowflake maker is fun!</p>
+I'm really sick and tired of this winter.
+But the <a href="http://snowflakes.lookandfeel.com/" title="Make your own snowflakes!">Make-a-Flake</a> snowflake maker is fun!